 What to Prioritize

 If it's your first visit, focus on experiencing the island, not just checking off stops.
+Here is what the island is most famous for:

 Common Mistakes to Avoid

-• Trying to see everything in one day
+• Trying to see everything in one day.

-• Underestimating the island's microclimates
+• Underestimating the island's microclimates.

-• Not booking ahead for popular spots
+• Not booking ahead for popular spots.

-• Relying on AI-generated routes and itineraries
+• Relying on AI-generated routes and itineraries.

 A small amount of planning upfront saves hours once you're there.